SaaS Development From Scratch: Steps and Tips

 Companies that use this method: Facebook, WeatherBug.

-The Freemium pricing model involves offering the basic pack of features for free with the possibility to upgrade an account and get some extra functionality (become a premium user) or get rid of the annoying ads.
+The Freemium pricing model involves offering the basic pack of features for free with the possibility to upgrade an account and get some extra functionality (become a premium user) or get rid of annoying ads.

 Companies that use this method: MailChimp, Dropbox, Grammarly.

-On subscription (Flat Rate)
+Subscription-based (Flat Rate)

 This model is easy to implement and sell.
 The user pays for a subscription (monthly or annually) and receives access to the whole set of features.